 Licensed Residential (LR)

-- Complete a total of 154 hours of qualifying appraisal courses
+- Complete 158 total hours of qualifying appraisal courses

 - Acquire 1,000 hours of experience with a certified appraiser

 - Pass the state exam